amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .catch(console.error)
 ```

-This will output `Yay!!!` as expected.
+This code will output `Yay!!!` as expected.

 ```js
 Promise.reject('Oops 🔥')